martinadankova/Lower_Upper_functions/README.md

 # Lower_Upper_functions
-Lower and upper functions as approximations for positive non-zero valued functions.
-It demonstrates a method from [1], i.e., a use of Lower and Upper (LU) bounding functions with specific components.
+Lower and Upper (LU) functions as approximations for positive non-zero valued functions--a method from [1].
+Here we demonstrate a use of LU bounding functions with specific components.
 In Github repository ZahraAlijani/UpperLowerApp LU functions are used for approximating solutions to differential equations under uncertainty.
 A generalization to higher-dimensional case is in progress.

 It contains Ipython notebook:
 `lower_upper_functions_experiments.ipynb`